Code-Institute-Submissions/F1MemoryGame/README.md

 - The Formula 1 Logo was taken from the [Formula 1 Official Site](https://www.formula1.com/).
 - The background image used was taken from the [Formula 1 Official Site](https://www.formula1.com/).
+- The Formula 1 car images are taken from the [Formula 1 Official Site](https://www.formula1.com/).

 ### Acknowledgements